 In the United States Contact Your Congress Members

-The Human Rights Policy Act is currently awaiting ratification by the Senate.
+Uyghur Forced Labor Prevention Act is currently awaiting approval by the U.S. Congress.
 This bill will leverage sanctions on companies and key leaders who have been implicated in the camp system, and mandate a detailed congressional report on the global supply chain that supports these atrocities.

 Join Grassroots Movements